Waknis/sentiment_tool/README.md

 ## Customization

-- To use a different dataset, modify the `load_data` function in the script to match your CSV file's structure.
 - You can adjust the `max_features` parameter in the `TfidfVectorizer` to change the number of features used.
 - The `classify_sentiment` function can be modified to change how numerical scores are mapped to sentiment categories.